 Hotels and accommodation: From hosted to major hotel developments .

-Taranaki is becoming more accessible and attractive to visitors, aided by major development of the northern route of State Highway 3 to New Plymouth and State Highway 43 – the ‘Forgotten World Highway’ – to Taranaki’s east, a new modern airport terminal, investigations into extending the airport runway, and Port Taranaki working on bringing more cruise ships to the region (which will resume at an appropriate time).
+Taranaki is becoming more accessible and attractive to visitors, aided by major development of the northern route of State Highway 3 to New Plymouth and State Highway 43 – the ‘Forgotten World Highway’ – to the east of Taranaki, a new modern airport terminal, investigations into extending the airport runway, and Port Taranaki bringing more cruise ships to the region.

 Arts TPAP